-To Qualify for Columbian Award (programs) - Submit Form SP7 and is accepted by Supreme
+To Qualify for Columbian Award (programs) - Submit Form SP7 and is accepted by Supreme by 6/30.

-To Qualify for Founders' Award (Insurance) - Conduct 2 Fraternal Benefit Seminars, either virtually or in person, with at least 7 attendees - Form F11077 must be filed with General Insurance Agent - General Insurance Agent will notify Supreme
+To Qualify for Founders' Award (Insurance) - Conduct 2 Fraternal Benefit Seminars, either virtually or in person, with at least 7 attendees - Form F11077 must be filed with General Insurance Agent - General Insurance Agent will notify Supreme.

-Complete and timely file Annual Survey of Fraternal Activity (Form 1728)

-And be in good standing as of June 30th
+Complete and timely file Annual Survey of Fraternal Activity (Form 1728).
+And be in good standing as of the end of the Fraternal Year ending June 30th.